 Agency Head Message - Many agency head messages describe the agency's accomplishments without identifying the agency's mission and strategic goals.
 Presenting the mission and strategic goals in the agency head's message would enable the accomplishments to have a context.
-Further, the message should identify any issues or challenges associated with the mission and the agency's response thereto, and the results of the auditors' report.
+Further, the message should identify any issues or challenges associated with the mission and the agency's response thereto, and the results of the auditors' report, as well as some reference to the Inspector General's Major Management Challenges.
 Adding this information would demonstrate the Administrator's acknowledgment of the issues and audit results and enhance the integration and cohesiveness of the overall report.
 Nevertheless, we also noted that many agency head messages are long and overwhelmingly positive.
 While challenging to write, a concise but balanced agency head letter is encouraged.

-Performance Reporting - Many reports fail to present narrative or performance measures that help readers assess the relative efficiency and effectiveness of programs and do not discuss the entity's performance measurement process.
-A-136 states that the MD&A should summarize organizational performance information, including the agency's success in achieving key performance goals for the year.
+Performance Reporting - Many reports fail to present narrative or performance measures that help readers assess the relative efficiency and effectiveness of programs, and do not discuss the entity's performance measurement process.
+A-136 states that the MD&A should present information about the agency's success in achieving key performance goals for the year (as required under the Reports Consolidation Act of 2000).
 Further, the MD&A should summarize organizational performance goals, objectives, and results (including output and outcome measures) and link goals to cost categories or responsibility segments associated with net cost and/or budgetary resources.
-Adding this required information would increase readers' understanding of the relationship between performance and costs and how the entity manages and measures program performance.
+This required information increases readers' understanding of the relationship between performance and costs and how the entity manages and measures program performance.
+Across the board, performance reporting continues to greatly improve, but additional evolution should be a goal since this is an opportunity for an agency to tell its story.